Garnicanicolas32/Earn-it-app/README.md

 # AntiProcrastinationAPP
-System of rewards with points
+An app that balances between tasks and rewards in your daily routine with a point system

 # V0.1.0 Alpha AntiprocrastinationAPP / Point system
 - Android 8.0(oreo) or higher